Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

 We now detail our estimation procedure.
 In light of \cref{prop:relationship}, the singular vectors of the tensor $\mathcal{T}$ and the matrices $\mathbf{\Pi}_k$ are intimately related via the matrix $\U_k\pure$.
 Therefore, given estimated tensor singular vectors $\uhat_k$ obtained from the observed tensor $\mathcal{\hat T}$, we propose to estimate the pure nodes by applying the corner-finding algorithm of \citet{gillis_fast_2014} to the rows of $\uhat_k$ to obtain estimated pure nodes.
 Consequently, in order to run the corner-finding algorithm, we will require the estimated tensor singular vectors $\uhat_k$.

 However, unlike the matrix SVD, tensor SVD is not well-defined in general.
 For low Tucker rank tensors, a common algorithm to estimate the singular vectors of tensors is via the higher-order orthogonal iteration (HOOI) algorithm \citep{de2000best}.
 Under the specific Gaussian additive model, this algorithm has been analyzed and minimax optimal error bounds in $\sin\Theta$ distances were established in \cite{zhang_tensor_2018}, which is the main impetus behind using HOOI to estimate the singular vectors.
 However, a major technical challenge in analyzing our estimator is in providing a fine-grained understanding of the output of HOOI for tensor SVD in order to ensure that the correct pure nodes are found.
-See \cref{sec:twoinfty} for further details. \cref{al:tensor-power-iteration} includes full pseudo-code for HOOI.
+Therefore, as a major theoretical contribution of this paper, we analyze the row-wise error of HOOI, which is what allows us to demonstrate the statistical properties of our estimation procedure. \cref{al:tensor-power-iteration} includes full pseudo-code for HOOI.